Genealogical processes of sequential Monte Carlo methods and other non-neutral population models under rapid mutation: A restated convergence theorem

 weakly in the Skorokhod $J_1$ topology on the space of right-continuous paths with left limits. \end{thm}

-\begin{rmk} Assumption \eqref{kingman_assumption_4} is strong.
+\begin{rem} Assumption \eqref{kingman_assumption_4} is strong.
 Heuristically, it is satisfied by particle systems in which particle locations mix fast enough that any information about particle weights at the time of a merger is lost by the time of the following merger.
 In such a particle system, the fact that the parent of two (or more) coalescing particles is likely to be fitter than average will not inform particle fitnesses at the time of the next coalescence event.
 In Section \ref{section:resampling_schemes} we verify that standard resampling schemes satisfy \eqref{kingman_assumption_4} under standard strong mixing conditions, and also make explicit links between the assumptions \eqref{kingman_assumption_1}--\eqref{kingman_assumption_4} and the model ingredients $g_k$ and $M_k$.
 The exact assumptions needed on $g_k$, $M_k$ to ensure \eqref{kingman_assumption_1}--\eqref{kingman_assumption_4} depend on the resampling scheme.
-The fact that we only require \eqref{kingman_assumption_4} to hold asymptotically is crucial; the assumption cannot be expected to hold for finite $N$ even for neutral particle systems because more than two lineages can merge in one generation with positive probability. \end{rmk}
+The fact that we only require \eqref{kingman_assumption_4} to hold asymptotically is crucial; the assumption cannot be expected to hold for finite $N$ even for neutral particle systems because more than two lineages can merge in one generation with positive probability.
+Assumption \eqref{timescale_assumption} ensures that the limiting Kingman coalescent has an infinite lifetime. \end{rem}